LanreFoan/Titanic-Data-Exploration/README.md

 ##  Key Insights

-1. Female passengers had a survival rate than males.
+1. Female passengers had a higher survival rate than males.
 We can suggest that the 'women and children first' evacuation protocol was rigorously followed.

-2. 1st class Passengers had higher survival rate.
+2. 1st class Passengers had a higher survival rate.
 We can suggest they had better physical access to lifeboats and may have received preferential treatment.

 3. A 3rd-class woman ⁓50% survival had a higher chance of survival than a 1st-class man ⁓37%.
 Gender was an overriding factor of survival rather than class.